Cam Kirk

 Cameron "Cam Kirk" Kirkland (born February 27, 1989) is a photographer and videographer.
-Cam Kirk has worked with and produced work for many hip hop artists and entertainers, including Young Jeezy, T.I., Monica, 2 Chainz, Mike Will Made It, Estelle, Schoolboy Q, Future, Gucci Mane, DC Young Fly, Young Dolph, Yo Gotti, and DJ Khaled.
+Cam Kirk has worked with and produced work for many hip hop artists and entertainers, including Young Jeezy, T.I., Monica, 2 Chainz, Mike Will Made It, Estelle, Schoolboy Q, Future, Gucci Mane, D.C.
+Young Fly, Young Dolph, Yo Gotti, and DJ Khaled.

 Early life and education

 Cam Kirk was born and raised in Prince George's County, Maryland with his three siblings and parents.
 There he attended Bishop McNamara High School.
 During his youth, Cam Kirk was inspired by his father's passion for photography as he allowed Kirk to assist him with his projects.
 After graduating high school in 2007, Cam Kirk moved to Atlanta, Georgia.
 Upon arriving to Atlanta, Cam Kirk attended Morehouse College where he majored in Business Marketing.
 While in Atlanta, Cam Kirk focused on his true passion, photography and videography.

 Career

 Cam Kirk's work has been published in a variety of magazines which include: Billboard Magazine, XXL, The Source, The Fader Magazine, Spin Magazine, MTV, BuzzFeed, Complex Magazine, Pitchfork, Vice Magazine, Revolt TV, BET & More.
 Complex Magazine named Cam Kirk as one of 15 photographers that every rap fan should know.
 Hypebeast has also named him Hip Hop's Most Trusted Photographer.
 In 2016, Atlanta's Largest Radio Station Hot 107.9 invited Cam Kirk as their first ever photographer to be featured and interviewed on the air.
 In 2017, Cam Kirk was also included in DeLeon Tequila's list of 100 Influencers Taking it to the Next Level.